 As live streaming has become ubiquitous, more and more enterprises and developers are building their own live streaming platforms.
 During the process, they need to handle complex requirements such as live stream push and pull, live transcoding, live screencapturing, live stream mix, live chat room, live room interaction (like, gift, and co-anchoring), and live room status management.
-This document takes Tencent Cloud products (IM and CSS) as examples to describe how to implement a live room, along with possible problems and considerations, giving a glimpse of the live streaming business and requirements.
+This document takes Tencent Cloud products (Chat and CSS) as examples to describe how to implement a live room, along with possible problems and considerations, giving a glimpse of the live streaming business and requirements.

 To set up a live room in Tencent Cloud, you need to create an IM application in the console as shown below: